1. Bring your paperwork:

 2. Review the lease:

 Carefully review all of the conditions of the tenancy before you sign on the dotted line.
 Your lease or rental agreement may contain a provision that you find unacceptable — for example, restrictions on guests, pets, design alterations, or running a home business.
-For help reviewing your lease or rental agreement, see Signing a Lease or Rental Agreement FAQ.

 3. Get everything in writing: